TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 I loved using this bar.
 No more spills, messes, or wasted shampoo.
 It works wonders and does an excellent job of keeping Millie clean and flake-free.

-Infused with rosemary oil (known for its inherent anti-inflammatory and antimicrobial properties) this shampoo washes gently and provides relief without any irritation.
+Infused with rosemary oil (often recognized for its anti-inflammatory and antibacterial properties), this shampoo washes gently and provides relief without any irritation.

 The solid format of this bar means that no unnecessary water is being shipped.
 In fact, this one bar can outlast a 16 oz bottle of liquid shampoo...nice!